awesto/django-shop/README.md

 ## Current Status of Django-SHOP

 This version of django-SHOP is currently used to implement real e-commerce sites.
-If you want to help out, please have a look at our development documentation in ``docs/contributing.rst``.
+If you want to get involved in the development, please have a look at our documentation in ``docs/contributing.rst``.

 **Django-SHOP** aims to be a the easy, fun and fast shop counterpart to django CMS.

-Specifically, we aim at providing a clean, modular and Pythonic/Djangonic implementation of a shop framework, that a moderately experienced Django programmer should be able to pick up and run easily.
+Specifically, we aim at providing a clean, modular and Pythonic/Djangonic implementation of an e-commerce framework, that a moderately experienced Django programmer should be able to pick up and run easily.

-### Please help

-In order to build better demo sites, we need good pictures together with some introductory text for arbitrary products.
-Both, pictures and text must be free of copyright or under an open license (CC-by-SA, or similar).
-If you can provide these assets, please get in touch with Jacob Rief or René Fleschenberg by email.

-We also need ...
-* more tests.
-* translations into other natural languages.
-* a native English speaker to check the documentation.